 However, park your car on a side street or have at least one such parking wheel when you visit the place.
 Also, do not exceed the allocated time, as you’ll get a ticket.

 Visiting the amber museum can be a great way to spend a rainy afternoon.
 All the exhibits displayed are educational.
 The kids might not like it, but it can hold their attention.

 This is an earlier hunting lodge and Duke Friedrich III of Mecklenburg’s residence.
 The magnificent Schloss shows what life was like three centuries ago.

 It is an excellent hideaway in the Mecklenburg forests for history fanatics, and almost all original plans are on display.
 The interior is under meticulous renovation according to plan.
 The ground and first floors are open for viewing, while the upper floors are under restoration.

+A cafe on the premises serves meals, coffee, and cakes.
+The grounds are used for concerts and events.
 When the weather isn’t cooperating with a trip to the beach, this is a great place to spend an afternoon.

 4. Take a Walk or Ride a Bike to Meyers Hausstelle in der Rostocker Heide